njit-jerse/specimin/README.md

 ```

 Note how `baz()`’s body has been replaced with `throw new Error()` -
-this is the sort of transformation that SpecSlice should do to any
+this is the sort of transformation that TypeSlice should do to any
 method that isn’t a target, but is used.
 The result of this change
 has an identical specification to the original - annotations and types
 will be preserved - but its behavior is empty.
 This illustrates that
-SpecSlice is not intended to produce runnable output: its output is only
+TypeSlice is not intended to produce runnable output: its output is only
 usefule for static analysis.

 If the target had been `baz()` instead of `bar()`, then `bar()` would